vibraphone/cjson-bson/ReadMe.rst

     size_t sz; // Will hold returned size of buf char* buf = cJSON_PrintBSON(node, &sz);

-    // Now write the buffer to a file or socket...
+    // Now write the buffer contents to a file or socket...
+    // and free the allocated buffer when you're done: cJSON_DeleteBSON(buf);

 You can also parse data from a BSON byte-stream into a cJSON record like so: